Photo by Andrey_Popov / Shutterstock.com

 - Get all promises and guarantees written into your purchase agreement.

-- Behind the ear (BTE): Helpful with mild to profound hearing loss, these devices may use Bluetooth technology to connect directly to a mobile phone.
+- Behind-the-ear (BTE): Helpful with mild to profound hearing loss, these devices may use Bluetooth technology to connect directly to a mobile phone.

-- In the ear (ITE): For mild to severe hearing loss.
+- In-the-ear (ITE): For mild to severe hearing loss.

 - In-the-canal (ITC): These models, for mild to moderately severe hearing loss, are nearly hidden in the ear canal.

 Digital hearing aids use microphones to pick up sound and amplify it.
 Sound is adjusted through the hearing aid settings and sent directly to your ear or through a small tube or wire connected to an ear mold.
-The canal type and in-the-ear type are the most popular, although many adults also like the BTE open-fit style, ASHA says.
+The in-the-canal type and in-the-ear type are the most popular, although many adults also like the BTE open-fit style, ASHA says.